 What do you imagine when you think of managing renewable energy projects?
 Is it the glory of saving the environment?
 Or providing double digit IRRs?
 Is it shaking hands with investors who believe in your project it a manager drinking their coffee while proudly looking upon a wind farm?
-You should be thinking about automating solar billing.
+You should be thinking about automating solar billing as well as digitalization in general.

 You’re only partly correct—so much of it is actually dealing with dozens of bills.
 This financial side, these bills and invoices, are such a large part of operating and managing solar assets…and they’re probably the easiest burden to automate.